RosettaCommons/demos/public/peptide_specificity_using_FlexPepBind/HDAC8/README.md

 d.
 The peptide substrates GYKacFGC was threaded to the template peptide backbone and optimize extensively using the refinement protocol (see the demo refinement_of_protein_peptide_complex_using_FlexPepDock/ to know how to run refinement) and the best optmized structure was used as the template.

 Run the HDAC8 FlexPepBind protocol as:

-$ scripts/fpbind_run.sh
+$ bash ../scripts/fpbind_run.sh
-$ scripts/fpbind_analysis.sh
+$ bash ../scripts/fpbind_analysis.sh

 The output contains scores for each peptide, according to different scoring terms.
 For HDAC8 FlexPepBind, we found that the interface score (I_sc) provides the best ranking.

 $ paste input_files/peptide.list score_analysis/I_sc
 GYKFGC	-16.757
 GFKWGC	-17.108
 GFKFGC	-16.352